IDgis/sonarqube/README.md

 # Setup Sonarqube with postgresql
-This guide gives step-by-step instructions to run Sonarqube 6.2 with a postgres 9.5 database.
+This guide gives step-by-step instructions to run Sonarqube 6.2 with a postgres 9.5 database using docker.
 ## Linux

+### Prerequisites
+Installed docker (1.12 +) and docker-composer (1.8 +).

 ### Build and run
 #### Clone from git
 Goto a folder where the git project can be cloned.